mypappa/morethanai/README.md

 ## the code

 ### importing libraries
-we used
+we use
-- 'flask' library to make the python code a web application and create routes to the URLs
+- a 'flask' library to make the python code a web application and create routes to the URLs
-- 'langchain' library through which made the connection the OpenAI and created the storage for our conversations
+- a 'langchain' library through which enables the connection and exchange with OpenAI (and creates the storage for our conversations?)
+- a 'OpenAI' library that has its API integrated but which is to be activated with a personalised key (your OpenAI API key)

 ```
 import re